-Get an entertaining recap of all sports scores and developing stories as you start your day.
-Features intriguing guests, controversial topics, and hard-hitting news.
-It’s what everyone will be talking about around the water cooler.
+Every morning Jeff Siembieda and JJ Buck give an entertaining recap of all sports storylines, from on and off the field, to start your day.
+With the most intriguing guests, controversial topics, and hard-hitting news, this is what everyone will be talking about around the water cooler today.

 Jeff Siembieda a veteran of the New Mexico sports scene, has been a trusted and respected voice in New Mexico since 1996.
 He currently co-hosts a daily three-hour sports talk show, “The Opening Drive” on 95.9 FM and AM-610 The Sports Animal in Albuquerque.
 Jeff was honored as the New Mexico Sportscaster of the Year for 2015 and 2016 by the National Sports Media Association, and the show was recognized as the best sports talk show in 2010, 2011 and 2016 by the New Mexico Broadcasters’ Association.
 Before joining ESPN, Jeff served as the Deputy Director of the New Mexico Sports Authority, a position to which he was appointed by Governor Bill Richardson in May of 2005.
 He came to New Mexico in August of 1996 as the weekend sports anchor/reporter at KOAT-TV.
 Jeff was promoted to sports director in May of 1997, a position he held until 2001.
 While at KOAT, Jeff was honored by the New Mexico Broadcasters Association and Associated Press for excellence in sports casting and reporting.
 In 2001, Jeff joined the New Mexico Scorpions hockey club as Vice President of Media and Entertainment.
 That year the Scorpions were recognized by the Central Hockey League as the top marketing franchise in the league.
 In January of 2002, Jeff joined KRQE-TV as the weekend news anchor and was named the anchor of the morning newscasts in September of that year; a position he held until February of 2005.
 Jeff also hosted “The Big Show”, a daily two-hour sports talk show on 1310 The Ticket in Albuquerque from January of 2005 through January of 2007.
 He can also be heard calling play-by-play of various sports events around the state on radio and television.